Synthetify/synthetify-landing/src/blogPosts/tokenomics.md

 **What will we do with revenue?**
 In the near future we will introduce a **“buy and burn” mechanism**.
-It meaning we will buy $SNY in exchanges and burn it once a month.
+It meaning that we will buy $SNY in exchanges and burn it once a month.
 Every month, we will buy **$SNY equal to the profit** from the sources presented above.